davidepi/spectre-light/README.md

 *spectre-light* supports `.obj` files for scene and models,  `.ppm` and `.bmp` for textures.
 As already said, if Magick++ is available, additional image formats such as `.jpg`, `.tiff`, `.tga`, `.dds` and `.png` are available.
 `.mtl` is not available as an obj companion file for materials due to its tremendous binding with the Phong illumination model.
-Check the section *Missing .mtl* of the aforementioned input readme for more informations .
+Check the section *Missing .mtl* of the aforementioned input readme for more information.

  ## Documentation